 - The Captain: EO himself.

-- Close on Title: The short eschews an opening title in favor of a starfield, a floating rock effect, and an Opening Narration.
+- Close on Title: The short eschews an opening title in favor of a starfield, a floating rock effect, and an Opening Monologue.
 Instead, the last big 3D effect in the film is the title spinning out of a starfield.

 - Cryptic Background Reference: Apparently, the Captain and his crew really made a "mess" of their previous mission, and they have to pull this one off to avoid being "drummed out of the corps."